 When dogs have long fur on their paws they are more likely to get snow and ice buildup in between their paw pads.
 Trimming their fur can help to prevent this.

-Also, allowing your dog to outside with wet or damp paws will cause ice buildup on their paws.
+Also, allowing your dog to go outside with wet or damp paws will cause ice buildup on their paws.
 This can happen if you let your dog outside, then bring them inside to warm up for a minute or two and then let them back out without drying their paws in between.

 Another option is to get snow booties for your dog to wear when you're outside.